lucianoperezorg/bitcoin-client/README.md

  Minimum target iOS 11

 ## Open Project
-Double click in the following workspace: `bitcoin-client.xcworkspace`
+Double click in the workspace `bitcoin-client.xcworkspace`

 ## Run the app
 Select the target `iOS` then press run.